Kay Bell: Professional wrestling career

-Bell had a long career as a professional wrestler under the ring names of "Samson", a reference to him appearing in the film Samson and Delilah, and his real name "Kay Bell".
+Bell had a long career as a professional wrestler under the ring name of "Samson", a reference to him appearing in the film Samson and Delilah, and his real name "Kay Bell".
 He won the Texas Heavyweight Championship in July 1946.

 Acting career

 Bell was Victor Mature's double in the 1949 film Samson and Delilah.
 He appeared in a stunt position in the 1956 film The Ten Commandments.
 He also appeared in the 1949 film Everybody Does It.
 Bell had parts in several TV shows as well.

 Personal life

 Bell worked as a deep sea diver during the football off-season.
 He later retired from professional wrestling to work as a San Mateo County jailer for two years.
 He then spent fifteen years as a teacher, the last nine in a special-education program for children in San Mateo.
 Bell died of cancer on October 27, 1994, at his home in Redmond, Washington.